jason88012/myShortURL/README.md

 ```
 $ curl http://[server_name]/specify/[your key] -d "[url]"
 ```
-This will give you a short which with your specify url key.
+This will give you a shorten url which with your specific url key.

 Example.
 ```